The Marine Mammal Center advances global conservation through marine mammal rescue and rehabilitation, scientific research, and education.

 The Social Media Internship is an unpaid volunteer role available at our headquarters in Sausalito, CA and reports to the Communications Coordinator.
 Course credit is available if the student submits the appropriate paperwork in advance of the internship start date.

-This is a school-year internship starting in the fall and extending through the spring.
+This is a summer internship ideally 12 weeks in length that can be remote, onsite at our Sausalito location or hybrid.
 Start/end dates are flexible and extensions available for excellent candidates.
-10+ hours per week minimum.
+20 hours per week minimum.
 Courtesy notice of 2 weeks prior to leaving the organization.
-Hours can be completed Monday through Friday during administrative office hours.
 Limited weekend hours may be required for events or training.

 Job Type: Part Time, unpaid internship